 These awards recognize the entrepreneurial drive, creativity and success of the recipients.
 The honorees were judged based on their professional accomplishments, community leadership and philanthropy.

 The HEAF program, funded by Amazon, is a two-year program for real estate developers in the Washington Metropolitan region.
-Ms. Stallings launched and led the first cohort of 15 real estate developers from 2022-2023, providing training, mentorship, and a total of $4 million in predevelopment grants with $26.7 million in leveraged capital from Momentus Capital that went directly to diverse real estate developers who are building and preserving affordable housing in the region.
+Ms. Stallings launched and led the first cohort of 15 real estate developers from 2022-2023, providing training, mentorship, and a total of $4 million in predevelopment grants with $26.7 million in leveraged capital from Momentus Capital that went directly to real estate developers who are building and preserving affordable housing in the region.
 The program will return in 2024 for its second cohort.
 Ms. Stallings also runs the D.C. area EDI program, which similarly supports emerging developers with training, mentorship, and pathways to financing.

 “From day one, Melissa has focused on the perspectives and needs of our partners in the community, listening first to inform the design of our programs and products in the region,” said Lauren Counts, senior director and head of national programs for Momentus Capital.
 “It is thanks to our local leaders working collaboratively with our partners that we have been able to grow the capital and expand the services we are providing to entrepreneurs across the region.”